patchstack/documentation/src/content/docs/Patchstack App/Site Dashboard/Protection/app-protection-overview.md

   order: 3.20
 ---

-_Accessible for the Community (paid), Developer and Business plan users._
+_Accessible for the Community (paid), Developer and Business plan users._ \
+The **Protection overview** subpage is found at **Sites** > **yoursite.com** > **Protection** in Patchstack App.

+On the **Protection overview** subpage you can:
+* Toggle the protection modules on/off for your site
-On the **Protection overview** page you can see where your site got attacks from, and how have the hackers tried to attack your web application.
+* See where your site got attacks from
+* See how have the hackers tried to attack your site

 ![](@images/patchstack-site-protection-overview.png)

 ## Protection modules

 Patchstack firewall consists of four types of protection modules, which can be toggled on and off for any protected site.
-The protection modules also show, how many of your apps are attached to each module.
+These protection modules also show the number of your sites are attached to each module.
+Below are the decriptions for all four protection modules:

-### vPatching Module
+### vPatching module

-Receive **vPatches** for known dangerous vulnerabilities in your applications. **vPatches** are highly specific and strict firewall rules that prevent vulnerabilities from being exploited without changing any code.
+Receive **vPatches** (<a href="https://patchstack.com/articles/virtual-patching/" target="_blank">virtual patches</a>) for known dangerous vulnerabilities in your sites. **vPatches** are highly specific and strict firewall rules that prevent vulnerabilities from being exploited without changing any code.
 <a href="/patchstack-app/protection/patchstack-modules/#vpatches" target="_blank">📖 Read more </a>

 ### Advanced Hardening